Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Transmutation

 Answer is A: Translation occurs in the cytoplasm of a cell with a ribosome.
-It is when the information in mRNA is read to produce the sequence of amino acids needed to form a protein.
+It is when the information in mRNA is read to produce the sequence of amino acids needed to form a protein. - Which of the base pairings in DNA would be correct?

 A. A – T pair